 Tell the story of the people you help

 Nothing gets people connecting with your nonprofit organization better than hearing the stories of the people you help.
-Telling these stories to your followers can help them connect on a personal, human, level.
+Telling the stories to your followers can help them connect on a personal, human, level.

-Remember that your goal is to highlight their situation, not make it a marketing point.
+Remember that your goal is to highlight their situation, not make it as a marketing point.

 Use trending topics

 Keep your posts relevant to the interests of the larger public by using popular themes which recur.
 Things like #ThrowbackThursday or #MarchMadness.